ecmwf/metview-python/docs/api/comp_toc.rst

       - Repoject satellite view GRIB data onto a latlon grid

     * - :func:`sinlat`
-      - Generates a field with the sine of the gridpoint latitudes
+      - Generates a field with the cosine of the latitudes in a :class:`Fieldset`

     * - :func:`subsample`
       - Filters from the first :class:`Geopoints` variable points that exist in the second

     * - :func:`surrounding_points_indexes`
-      - Returns the indexes of the four surrounding grid points
+      - Returns the indexes of the four surrounding grid points in a :class:`Fieldset`

     * - :func:`tanlat`
-      - Generates a field with the tangent of the gridpoint latitudes
+      - Generates a field with the tangent of the latitudes in a :class:`Fieldset`

 Masking